telerik/reporting-docs/knowledge-base/hide-gridlines-crosstab-table-telerik-reporting.md

 The next steps let you keep each group on the same page when the table occupies more than one page:

 * Set `GroupKeepTogether` to `True` for the major group.
 This will let the page break occur after the last group that may entirely fit on the page.
-* Set all Table item borders Border Style to None.
+* Set all Table item borders `Border Style` to `None`.
 This will remove the extra border lines that extend to the end of the page.
 It will also remove the Table top, left and right borders.
 * Add Top Border to the cells of the Table Header row to recover the Table top border.
-* Set the right-most cells' Right Border Style to Solid so that the Table has its right borders
+* Set the right-most cells' `Right Border Style` to `Solid` so that the Table has its right borders
-* Set the left-most cells' Left Border Style to Solid so that the Table has its left borders
+* Set the left-most cells' `Left Border Style` to `Solid` so that the Table has its left borders
 * The above steps let each group be rendered together on the same page and have proper borders, excluding the last one on the page.
 We need also to add a bottom border to the last group.

 One easy approach is through the following steps that are implemented in the sample report [ThreeGroupsPageBreak.trdx](https://github.com/telerik/reporting-samples/blob/master/Sample%20Reports/TableGroupBorders/ThreeGroupsPageBreak.trdx):

 * Right-click on the last table row and select 'Insert Row > Below'.
-* Select the cells of the new row and set all outer borders to Solid, and all the others to None.
+* Select the cells of the new row and set all outer borders to `Solid`, and all the others to `None`.
 * Minimize the new row's height as it will be used only to display borders and won't show any data.
 * The above will result in a small space below each group, as the table row has a minimal allowed height.